Major Groups > False Morels > Gyromitra esculenta

 Ecology: Officially saprobic, but potentially also mycorrhizal--or, like the true morels, donning both ecological hats in the course of its life cycle; found in spring, primarily under conifers; widely distributed in northern and montane North America.

-Cap: 3-12 cm; variable in shape but generally brainlike, somewhat lobed (but usually not saddle-shaped); pinkish tan to reddish brown, becoming darker to nearly black in age and in the sun; underside generally well protected, close to stem, tan to pale.
+Cap: 4-8 cm high; 3-12 cm wide; irregular and convoluted in shape but generally brainlike and often somewhat lobed (but usually not saddle-shaped); wrinkled; bald; pinkish tan to reddish brown, becoming darker or nearly black in age and in prolonged sunlight; undersurface not generally exposed, close to stem, tan to whitish, finely mealy.

-Stem: 3-7 cm; pale yellowish tan to rose to tinged like the cap; usually roundish in cross-section but frequently folded into a figure eight cross-section; smooth.
+Stem: 3-9 cm long; 1-3.5 cm thick; pale yellowish tan to rose to tinged like the cap; usually roundish in cross-section but frequently folded into a figure eight cross-section; bald.

 Gyromitra esculenta